By David Tomas, on 21 August 2023

 Jia Jina, Wuke Zhangc, and Mingliang Chen investigated how framing influenced consumer care and decision-making around a product.
 To do this, they measured the reactions to descriptions of wool coats presented in two different ways: with a positive framing (showing the percentage of wool in the product) and with a negative framing (showing the percentage of synthetic fibers).

-The result was that product presentations that emphasized negative framing generated more attention at first, but made decision-making more difficult.
-However, positive framing improved perceptions about the quality of the product.
+The result was that product presentations that emphasized negative framing generated more attention at first but made decision-making more difficult.
+That being said, positive framing improved perceptions about the quality of the product.

 Although these conclusions are not too surprising, it is interesting to verify the effects of this type of marketing technique in a scientific way.